-Acceptable: A Ford Escort Mk 1 originally fitted with an 1100cc Kent pushrod engine.
-It is now fitted with a 1600 Kent or Pinto engine and Weber side-draft carburettors.
+Acceptable: A Ford Escort Mk1 originally fitted with a 1100cc Kent pushrod engine.
+It is now fitted with a 1600cc Kent or Pinto engine and Weber side-draft carburettors.

 Unacceptable: The same car as above but fitted with a turbo or fuel injection system.